steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 ![Creating a Modulation Matrix MenuSourceRoot Mod Wheel](../images/Creating-a-Mod-Matrix-MenuSourceRoot-ModWheel.png)

-4. Select the Pitch Bend template and set its properties and template parameters as follows.
+4. Select the Pitch Bend template and set its properties and template parameters as follows:

 #### Properties